box/developer.box.com/content/guides/authentication/tokens/developer-tokens.md

 ## Using SDKs and Developer Tokens

-To learn more about Developer Tokens for each SDK's head over to:
+To learn more about Developer Tokens for each SDK head over to:

 - [.Net][.Net]